-Before I throw my two cents, I did some readings to confirm the behavioural indicators being attributed to millennials, and assess if the same are seen on Filipino millennials.
-Understanding the attributes of Filipino and ASEAN millennials is important given the ASEAN economic integration on 2015.
-This will affect talent management and engagement.
+Before I throw my two cents, I did some readings to vet if the behavioural indicators being attributed are applicable to Filipino and ASEAN millennials.
+Understanding these attributes is important given the ASEAN economic integration on 2015 because this affects talent management and engagement.

 The Y generation is said to be